Conflict resolution#

 Vespucci provides basic facility to resolve version conflicts on upload.
 In general is it best to avoid them happening, particularly in areas with lots of editing activity by downloading only small areas, refreshing them often and saving changes frequently.

-Vespucci uploads modified and deleted elements one by one.
-Any conflicts detected will be related to the current element and will need to be resolved before the upload can be retried.
-As a consequence, if you suspect that your edits have caused more than a handful of conflicts you should save the edits either by saving to a JOSM compatible OSM file or by exporting the changes to a OSC file and then try to resolve the conflicts in JOSM.
+The OSM API reports conflicts one by one.
+The upload will abort at the first error and you will need to resolve that and then re-upload, fix the next issue and so on, exceptions noted below.
+If you suspect that your edits have caused more than a handful of conflicts you can save the edits either by saving to a JOSM compatible OSM file or by exporting the changes to a OSC file and then try to resolve the conflicts in JOSM, if you prefer using a desktop computer.

 Version conflicts#

 The most common conflict is when an object has been modified or deleted while you were editing and the version number of the object that you modified is lower than the current one on the OpenStreetMap servers.
-In such a case you will be presented with the options to cancel, use your local version or to overwrite your changes with whatever is on the server.
+In such a case you will be presented with the options to cancel, or resolve the issue by

 Referential conflicts#